Kyronxu/Location/README.md

-some file for my own!!!
+# some python file for myself when study some Lidar and camera.